Terrible blow where driest winds circling it (8)

 'winds' indicates an anagram (the letters wind around).

-'circling' means one lot of letters goes inside another (circling can mean going around or containing).
+'circling' indicates putting letters inside (circling can mean going around or containing).

 Can you help me to learn more?